Talktoloop/product/tracking.md

 ## Current Status

-Form component refactoring complete and ready to commit.
-Moving on to the hover card component for review of dark mode needs and readability improvements.
+Hover Card component refactoring complete and ready to commit.
+Moving on to the input component for review of dark mode needs and readability improvements.